 - “Buyer’s Market” defined as MSI > 6 months

 The next two graphs depict the trends in the MSI for 2019, 2020 and 2021.
-The MSI graphs show increases to the MSI after the onset of the pandemic in March 2020 followed by a decrease beginning in mid-April.
-The single-family home graph shows that for the period ending September 9th, 2019 the MSI was 4.2, on September 9th, 2020 it was 1.1, and now in September 2021 the MSI is at only 0.6.
-This means that if no one listed their home for the next month, but people kept buying homes at the current rate of sale, in less than 3 weeks there would be no homes left to buy!
+These graphs show increases to the MSI after the onset of the pandemic in March 2020, followed by a decrease beginning in mid-April.
+The single-family home graph shows that for the period ending September 9th, 2019 the MSI was 4.2, on September 9th, 2020 it was 1.1, and now in September 2021 the MSI is only 0.94.
+This means that if no one listed their home for the next month, but people kept buying homes at the current rate of sale, in less than a month there would be no homes left to buy!
 This indicates that we are still in an insane sellers’ market for single-family homes!
-And the market for condos isn’t much different with the current MSI at only 1.6 months.
+The MSI for condos isn’t much different with the current MSI at only 1.6 months.
 However, while 1.6 is extremely low, it is double what the MSI was for condos earlier this year.
 Also, if you look closely at Graph #3a you’ll see that the MSI for single-family homes has been very gradually increasing since mid-June.
 (Although, it has held steady in the most recent 2 weeks.)
 Before a material change can occur to the MSI, sales either need to drop considerably more, and/or listings need to increase significantly.

 1) The final sales price on a home is not published until the sale actually closes, and since it typically takes 30 to 45 days after a contract is signed for the sale to close, any price changes we see in the graph, actually reflect what buyers were paying 4-6 weeks prior.